A Transact-SQL local variable is an object that can hold a single data value of a specific type. Variables in batches and scripts are typically used:

 When a variable is first declared, its value is set to NULL.
 To assign a value to a variable, use the SET statement.
 This is the preferred method of assigning a value to a variable.
 A variable can also have a value assigned by being referenced in the select list of a SELECT statement.

 To assign a variable a value by using the SET statement, include the variable name and the value to assign to the variable.
 This is the preferred method of assigning a value to a variable.
-The following batch, for example, declares two variables, assigns values to them, and then uses them in the WHERE clause of a SELECT statement:
+This batch, for example, declares two variables, assigns values to them, and then uses them in the WHERE clause of a SELECT statement:

-USE AdventureWorks2008R2; GO -- Declare two variables.
+USE AdventureWorks; GO -- Declare two variables.
 DECLARE @FirstNameVariable nvarchar(50), @PostalCodeVariable nvarchar(15); -- Set their values.
 SET @FirstNameVariable = N'Amy'; SET @PostalCodeVariable = N'BA5 3HX'; -- Use them in the WHERE clause of a SELECT statement.
 SELECT LastName, FirstName, JobTitle, City, StateProvinceName, CountryRegionName FROM HumanResources.vEmployee WHERE FirstName = @FirstNameVariable OR PostalCode = @PostalCodeVariable; GO

 A variable can also have a value assigned by being referenced in a select list.
 If a variable is referenced in a select list, it should be assigned a scalar value or the SELECT statement should only return one row.
 For example: